PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - **Factions**
 	- House Cannith
 		- The leader of Cannith south is Marix d'Cannith.
-			- He was kidnapped and replaced by a shape-shifting agent (AKA Marix d'Clone) sometime before the Steelhardt was completed and used on Vorack.
-			- The real Marix is being held?
-Or is he dead?
-		- Marix d'Clone ordered the use of the Steelhardt in the ritual involving Vorack.
+		- Marix ordered the use of the Steelhardt in the ritual involving Vorack.
 		- He also put the hit out on Geralt's parents.
-		- ***Secret***: Marix d'Cannith was replaced by a LoD shapeshifter several years ago, before the Day of Mourning.
-		- (Needs developing: Who is the shapeshifter specifically?
-What are his motivations?)

 	- Church of the Silver Flame
 		- ***Secret***: Doesn't actually know where the Silver Flame is kept.